Losing Mathew Barzal could hurt Islanders in many ways

 Dads’ trip

-Saturday marked the first road stop in the Islanders’ first Dads or mentors’ trip since the COVID-19 pandemic.
-The group was also at UBS Arena for Friday night’s 5-4 win over the Penguins and will be in Pittsburgh for Monday night’s game.
+Saturday marked the first road stop in the Islanders’ first Dads or mentors’ trip since the COVID-19 pandemic began.
+The group also was at UBS Arena for Friday night’s 5-4 win over the Penguins and will be in Pittsburgh for Monday night’s game.

 “It’s an opportunity to give back to whoever it is that you have on the trip that has done certain things,” Lambert said.
 “It’s an honor to be able to give back to them and watch them have fun.”